GuangchuangYu/mlass/README.md

-# MLclass
+# mlass

-MLclass is my implementation of Machine Learning algorithms presented in ml-clas (http://ml-class.org, stanford).
+mlass is my implementation of Machine Learning algorithms presented in ml-clas (http://ml-class.org, stanford).

+The package name mlass is a combination of ml and class.

 # Algorithms